• Menu

 Under a blanket of snow, Mesa Verde feels very far from the modern world.
 Rancher Richard Wetherill was the first Anglo settler to glimpse the cliff dwellings, in December 1888.
 Author Willa Cather described the moment in her 1925 novel The Professor’s House: he saw “through a veil of lightly falling snow …. a little city of stone, asleep.”
 Beautiful and timeless.

 Usually, we’d look forward to one more reason to visit Mesa Verde in the winter: the popular luminaria event in December when cliff dwellings are illuminated.
-The event has been canceled this year due to the risk of rockfall at Spruce Tree House.
+However, this event has been canceled in recent years due to a mix of staffing issues and the risk of rockfall at Spruce Tree House.

 Mesa Verde Winter Spruce Tree